JaysonKhan/JaysonKhan/jayson_architecture.md

-# Flutter Clean Architecture Documentation (AI Prompt Style)
+# Flutter Clean Architecture Documentation

 This document explains the clean architecture structure used in a Flutter project with concrete examples.
 This is designed to help AI or developers understand how to generate code in this structure.